 This study of ezer kenegdo has shown me that God calls me to fight alongside my husband and the other men in my life for our marriages, for our children, for spiritual transformation, for all of us to reach maturity and especially for the kingdom of God.
 Whether we are single or married, the bottom line is, men and women need each other.

-Teach me and my sisters how to be strong warrior and ally for the men in my life.
+Lord, Teach me and my sisters how to be strong warriors and allies for the men in our lives.
 Teach my brothers to encourage and accept the help of their sisters.